apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

+﻿---
+uid: setupJavaDebugging
+---

-﻿# How to Setup Java Lucene 4.8 Debugging
+# How to Setup Java Lucene 4.8 Debugging

 ---